 Environmental practitioners are not specialists with regard to construction techniques.
-Therefore, so as not to hinder construction activities by stipulating elaborate, costly and/ or ineffective mitigation measures, the environmental specification is underpinned by a series of Method Statements, with in which the Contractor is required to outline how they proposes to mitigate any identified environmental risk.
+Therefore, so as not to hinder construction activities by stipulating elaborate, costly and/ or ineffective mitigation measures, the environmental specification is underpinned by a series of Method Statements, within which the Contractor is required to outline how they proposes to mitigate any identified environmental risk.
 For example if the specification states that "cement contaminated water shall not be allowed to contaminate the soil or adjacent watercourse", the Method Statement compiled by the Contractor would be required to outline how he or she intends to achieve this requirement.

-In terms of the environmental specifications for the Kusile Rail Project (specifically Subclause 3.5), the Contractors must submit various written Method Statements to the Engineer and ECO, as requested in the Specification.
+In terms of the environmental specifications for the Kusile Rail Project (specifically Subclause 3.5), the Contractors must submit various written Method Statements to the Engineer and ECO44, as requested in the Specification.
 For the purposes of the environmental specifications, a Method Statement is defined as "a written submission by the Contractor to the Engineer in response to the Specification or a request by the Engineer, setting out the materials, labour and method the Contractor proposes using to carry out an activity, identified by the relevant specification or the Engineer when requesting the Method Statement, in such detail that the Engineer is enabled to assess whether the Contractor's proposal is in accordance with the Specifications and/or will produce results in accordance with the Specifications".
 The Method Statement must cover applicable details with regard to:

-- Construction procedures,
+- •Construction procedures,

-- Materials and equipment to be used,
+- •Materials and equipment to be used,

-- Getting the equipment to and from site,
+- •Getting the equipment to and from site,

-- How the equipment/ material will be moved while on site, - How and where material will be stored, - The containment (or action to be taken if containment is not possible) of leaks or spills of any liquid or material that may occur, - Timing and location of activities, - Compliance/ non-compliance with the Specifications, and - Any other information deemed necessary by the Engineer.
+- •How the equipment/ material will be moved while on site,

+- How and where material will be stored,

+- •Timing and location of activities, - •Compliance/ non-compliance with the Specifications, and - Any other information deemed necessary by the Engineer.